Best Trade Schools (2025): Programs, Costs & Careers

 1. New York School for Medical & Dental Assistants

-Students split time between campus labs and real clinics, with flexible day/evening options to fit busy lives.
+Students split time between campus labs and real clinics, with flexible day and evening options to fit busy lives.
 Career services support externships, certification prep, and the job search.

 Programs & Career Support: Medical Assisting, Dental Assisting; job placement assistance, externships, financial aid guidance, RMA and DANB certification prep.